 The Road to Rock Bottom -- With rural America in economic ruin, "Pretty Boy" Floyd robbing banks across Oklahoma, and veterans marching to Washington to demand that President Hoover and Congress pay for World War I services, many find hope in Franklin Roosevelt after a landslide presidential victory.

-New Deal/New York -- Nowhere is President Roosevelts transformation of the American landscape more apparent than in Mayor Fiorello LaGuardia's New York City.
-Despite disagreements over personal issues and over funds for a bridge that will unite three buroughs of New York City, together FDR and LaGuardia redefine the relations between the government and the people.
+New Deal/New York -- Nowhere is President Roosevelt's transformation of the American landscape more apparent than in Mayor Fiorello LaGuardia's New York City.
+Despite disagreements over personal issues and over funds for a bridge that will unite three boroughs of New York City, together FDR and LaGuardia redefine the relations between the government and the people.

-We Have a Plan -- Novelist and former Socialist Upton Sinclair's 1934 campaign for governor on the "End Poverty in California" platform marked the beginning of challenges to the New Deal.
-Despite defeat in the November elections, one year later President Roosevelt signs the Social Security Act, a signal of the American system's emergence as a modern welfare state.
+We Have a Plan -- A novelist and former member of the Socialist Party, Upton Sinclair's campaigned for governor of California, promising to end poverty in the state.
+Sinclair was defeated, but one year later President Roosevelt signs the Social Security Act, a signal of the American system's emergence as a modern welfare state.

-Mean Things Happening -- On the tenant farms of the Arkansas Delta and in the steel factories of America's industrial heartland, two visions of liberty collide as workers battle factory managers and landowners for their right to join a union.
+Mean Things Happening -- On the tenant farms of the Arkansas Delta and in the steel factories of America's industrial heartland workers battle factory managers and landowners for their right to join a union.

 Premiere: Monday October 25, 1993 PBS